dmbarbour/glas/docs/GlasDesign.md

 *Note:* Arithmetic in glas is exact by default, but there will be workarounds for performance.

-### Abstract or Linear Data
+### Abstract, Linear, and Scoped Data

-Technically, data is abstract only in context of a subprogram that does not directly observe or construct that data.
+Data is abstract in context of a subprogram that does not directly observe or construct that data.
 Abstract data may be linear insofar as the subprogram further does not directly copy or drop the data.
-These are extrinsic properties of context, not intrinsic properties of data.
-However, enforcing these features based on static analysis can be difficult.
-A little bit of metadata in the representation can support efficient enforcement at runtime.
+Technically, these are extrinsic properties of context, not intrinsic properties of data.
+However, it can be useful to integrate some metadata to simplify runtime enforcement.

-To support abstract data is not difficult, involving a lightweight extension to the Node type:
+To support abstract data, we can simply extend the Node type:

         type Node =
             | ... # other Node types
             | Abstract of Key * Tree

-The runtime may provides primitives or recognize annotations to wrap and unwrap data.
-Attempting to observe abstract data without first unwrapping it would be treated as divergence or type error.
+The runtime may recognize annotations to wrap and unwrap data.
+Attempting to observe abstract data without first unwrapping it would be a runtime type error, which will typically abort the current transaction.
 An optimizer can eliminate unnecessary wrap-unwrap pairs.
-Intriguingly, it is feasible to strongly enforce abstraction via encryption in cases where data is serialized across trust boundaries, though for performance and debuggability reasons we might limit this to specialized keys.
+Intriguingly, it is feasible to cryptographically enforce abstractions across trust boundaries, though for performance and debugging this should be limited to specialized keys.

-Linearity is a bit more difficult.
-I suggest [tagged pointers](https://en.wikipedia.org/wiki/Tagged_pointer) to efficiently encode a bit describing whether each node is transitively linear.
-At runtime, we can check this bit before we copy or drop the data.
-User-defined types would introduce linearity only upon wrapping a value as abstract.
-A runtime should mark open files, sockets, channels, etc. as linear at the API.
+To support linearity, we could leverage [tagged pointers](https://en.wikipedia.org/wiki/Tagged_pointer) to efficiently encode a metadata bit for whether each node is transitively linear.
+At runtime, we can easily check this bit before we copy or drop data.
+Linear types are very convenient for modeling open files, sockets, channels, futures and promises, and so on - anything where we might want to enforce a protocol.
+Aside from runtime use, users could mark abstract data linear upon 'wrap'.

-Linearity cannot be strongly enforced in an open system.
-Thus, we might conlate linearity with runtime scope, forbid serialization of linear data over remote procedure calls or into a persistent database.
-Even with this constraint, linear data can be very useful for safely integrating a glas system with external resources.
+I propose to conflate linear types and runtime scope.
+That is, linear data cannot be stored in a persistent database or communicated through remote procedure calls.
+This neatly avoids the troublesome challenges of enforcing linearity in open systems and cleanup after a foreign source of linear objects vanishes from the open system.

 ## Programs and Applications